ForceBru/Matrix/README.md

     cd ..
     $CXX -I Matrix your_files -lMatrix
     ```
-7. If you still have questions about how to compile _Matrix_ or link with the library, have a look at `.travis.yml` file.
+7. If you still have questions about how to compile _Matrix_ or link with the library, please have a look at the `.travis.yml` file.

 ##Any examples, please?
-The most complete example is `main.cpp` itself.
+The most complete example is `Matrix_test/Tests.cpp`.
 Here is a list of all mathematical operations currently available and examples of usage.

  - addition and substraction
   - `matrix + matrix` and `matrix - matrix`